bottlesdevs/dependencies/README.md

       "stdole2.dll"
   ],
   ```

+> Note that every file should declare its checksum (MD5), this should used by Bottles to validate every file, checking for damaged or partials downloads.

 When a pull requests is verified and merged, a moderator will add your new dependency to the `index.json` file, this will make your work discoverable by Bottles.